edvin02em-debug/EdvinMartinssonPortfolio/index.md

   </div>
 </div>
 The purpose of this project was to build a rough model of a forwarder crane and showcase its functions in CATIA.
+Then we ran static equilibrium calculations on the crane to ensure that it could lift the specified load of.!!!kg.

 <div class="spacer"></div>